atrosekta/rust-electrical-wiki/content/voiceDLC.md

 Hit Points         | 100
-Where To Find      | Requires a DLC purchase Inputs/Outputs     | Power, Toggle Play / Audio Out Active Usage       | 10 only when turned on \*
+Where To Find      | Requires a DLC purchase Inputs/Outputs     | Power, Toggle Play / Audio Out Active Usage       | 10 only when turned on but * Power Consumption  | 10rW
-Power Consumption  | 1rW or 10rW when using the Audio Out connection Power Output       | Input power minus 10rW
+Power Output       | Input power minus 10rW
 Despawn Time       | 5 minutes
 Decay Time         | 96 hours

 Notes:

+- The Boom Box will register 10 Active Usage for itself on a battery when it is turned on.
+The Boom Box does not block the Active Usage from any connected components to Audio Out at any time.
 - Requires TC Authorization to change settings.
 Look at the speaker and hold USE(`E`).
 You can access Radio Settings or Open.
 Open allows you to insert a cassette.
 Radio Settings lets you select a Radio Station.